 Mr. Sendroff presently represents many of the talented artists whose work can be seen prominently in the areas of theatre, film, television and music.
 For the theatre, he represents the writers, directors and/or choreographers of such original New York productions as The Book of Mormon, Kinky Boots, Pretty Woman, Charlie and the Chocolate Factory, Trevor, On Your Feet, Honeymoon in Vegas, Plaza Suite (Revival), Beautiful: The Carole King Musical, Cinderella, Motown, Hairspray, Newsies, The Bridges of Madison County, Aladdin, Spamilton, Ann, Catch Me If You Can, In The Heights, Rock of Ages, Shrek, Disaster, The Addams Family, 13, Spamalot, The Drowsy Chaperone, Grey Gardens, 9 to 5, Dirty Rotten Scoundrels, Legally Blonde, Forever Plaid, Forbidden Broadway, The Last Five Years, The Full Monty, Andrew Lippa‘s The Wild Party, Emojiland, Full Gallop, Parade, Bring in ‘Da Noise/Bring In ‘Da Funk, Side Show, Little Women and Elf.
 He also represents the stars of such original Broadway productions as The Inheritance, The Father, Ann, Grey Gardens, Frost/Nixon, Tale of the Allergist’s Wife, They’re Playing Our Song, City of Angels, Merrily We Roll Along, Hollywood Arms, Barnum, Laughter on the 23rd Floor, Steel Pier, The Life and the Broadway revivals of Guys and Dolls, Bells Are Ringing, Pippin, Fiddler on the Roof, Grease, 42nd Street, Follies and Candide.

-Film songs and/or scores written by Mr. Sendroff’s clients are included in Mary Poppins Returns, South Park, Lord of the Rings, When Harry Met Sally, Sleepless in Seattle, City Slickers, Sister Act, Beaches, First Wives Club, The American President, The Bucket List, The Nanny Diaries and the forthcoming In The Heights and Tick…Tick…BOOM!
+Film songs and/or scores written by Mr. Sendroff’s clients are included in Mary Poppins Returns, South Park, Lord of the Rings, When Harry Met Sally, Sleepless in Seattle, City Slickers, Sister Act, Beaches, First Wives Club, The American President, The Bucket List, The Nanny Diaries and the forthcoming In The Heights, Vivo and Tick…Tick…BOOM!
 For television, Mr. Sendroff represents the stars of such televisions series as Kidding, Bob Loves Abishola, The Americans, black-ish, The Nanny and Two and A Half Men, as well as the Executive Producers and songwriters of the NBC series, Smash and the creator of the book and Netflix series, Lemony Snicket’s A Series of Unfortunate Events.

 As production counsel, Mr. Sendroff has represented many Broadway and off-Broadway productions, including two Tony Award winners, Raisin and Russell Simmons’ Def Poetry Jam, as well as 39 Steps, Naked Boys Singing, Newsical, Ma Rainey’s Black Bottom, Hurlyburly, The Foreigner, Quartermaine’s Terms and The Common Pursuit and in Los Angeles, Forever Plaid, Love Letters, I Love You, You’re Perfect, Now Change, Hedwig and the Angry Inch, Ruthless and Nunsense.
-He also was production counsel for the cult documentary film, Grey Gardens, and more recently, Straight Outta Tompkins and The Show Must Go On!, the forthcoming documentary about the life and career of the late singer/comedienne Kaye Ballard.
+He also was production counsel for the cult documentary film, Grey Gardens, and more recently, Straight Outta Tompkins, Gaytino! and The Show Must Go On!, the documentary about the life and career of the late singer/comedienne Kaye Ballard.

-Throughout the course of his career, Mr. Sendroff was honored to also have represented many giants of show business who now watch over him from above, including Rosemary Clooney, Eydie Gorme, Bette Davis, Rex Harrison, Barbara Cook, Anita O’Day, Kaye Ballard, Lesley Gore, Polly Bergen, “The Incomparable” Hildegarde, Ralph Burns, Peter Matz, Burton Lane, Marshall Barer, Florence Klotz, Marilyn Cooper, “Her Nibs” Miss Georgia Gibbs.
+Throughout the course of his career, Mr. Sendroff was honored to also have represented many giants of show business who now watch over him from above, including Rosemary Clooney, Eydie Gorme, Bette Davis, Rex Harrison, Barbara Cook, Anita O’Day, Kaye Ballard, Keely Smith, Howell Binkley, Lesley Gore, Polly Bergen, “The Incomparable” Hildegarde, Ralph Burns, Peter Matz, Burton Lane, Marshall Barer, Florence Klotz, Marilyn Cooper, “Her Nibs” Miss Georgia Gibbs.